nuagenetworks/nuage-ospdirector/Documentation/5.4.1/README_U1_to_U3.rst

         NovaPCIPassthrough: "[{"devname":"eno2","physical_network":"physnet1"},{"devname":"eno3","physical_network":"physnet2"}]"

     * Include "neutron-sriov.yaml" file in the Overcloud deployment command.
-See the sample in the `Sample Templates`_ section.
+See the sample in the "Sample Templates" section.

 5. **(Optional)** To enable Linux bonding with VLANs, perform the following instructions: